IBM/scheduler-library/README.md

 There are currently some example traces in the `traces` subdirectory.
 Note that most development of Mini-ERA and its off-shoots to date has focused around the `tt02.new` trace.

  - `tt00.new` is a 5000 record illustrative trace.
- - `tt001new` is a 5000 record illustrative trace.
+ - `tt01.new` is a 5000 record illustrative trace.
- - `tt002new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).
+ - `tt02.new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).
- - `tt003new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).
+ - `tt03.new` is a 5000 record trace that includes multiple obstacle vehicles per lane (at times).

-There is a default set of world parameter setings for the simulation-driven mode (```test-scheduler-sim.exe```) as well.
+There is a default set of world parameter setings for the simulation-driven mode (```sim-test-scheduler*```) as well.
 This file (```default-world.desc```) describes the thresholds for various input occurrences, etc.

 For additional information on all aspects of the Mini-ERA baseline workload,